top of page

 By the end of the day, you’ll have a stronger sense of how to position yourself, how to secure work, and how to deliver performances that meet the expectations of major publishers.

-How the intensive runs
+How the Masterclass runs

 This is a full-day, in-person intensive held at Films @ 59 in Bristol, combining industry insight, practical discussion and hands-on studio work.